How do you run an agency RFP?

 • Debriefing thoughtfully rather than deciding on instinct

-• Making a decision that can be clearly articulated and defended
+• Making a decision that maps to the brief and can be clearly defended

 • Setting the partnership up to start strong once the choice is made